ExinOne/support.exinone.com/docs/Features/One-Click-to-Light-Up-Icons.md

 Each time you click on the button, you will get 0.00000001 Tokens, and the activity will be ongoing.
 Every time you add a new coin, the icon will be added to the activity page, and you can keep lighting it up.

-Thank you for your support of the ExinOne team!

-ExinOne Team
-2019-6-5